luizpicolo/data-transfer-test/README.md

     cd data_transfer_test/public
     yarn install

 # How to use

-Create a Cron Task
+Create a Cron Task (Test with ubuntu)

     whenever --update-crontab